 If your site isn’t mobile-ready, then you can start by changing the theme.
 There are many responsive WordPress themes designed for mobile.
 You can follow our guide on how to change a WordPress theme without losing data or traffic.

-We hope this article helped you learn about the WordPress SEO checklist for beginners.
-You may also want to see our guide on how to get free SSL certification for WordPress sites and the ultimate guide to WordPress security.
+We hope this article helped you learn about our WordPress SEO checklist for beginners.
+You may also want to see our guide on how long website SEO takes to show results and the ultimate guide to WordPress security.